-Wings will be spread and thousands of curious eyes will be wide open during this year’s Merrimack River Eagle Festival held Saturday, Feb.
-17, in Newburyport and Amesbury.
+Wings will be spread and thousands of curious eyes will be wide open during the 2019 Merrimack River Eagle Festival held Saturday, Feb.
+9 from 9 am – 4 pm, in Newburyport and Amesbury.
 The annual Eagle Festival, which welcomes back bald eagles to the region, is co-sponsored by the Parker River National Wildlife Refuge and Mass Audubon’s Joppa Flats Education Center and features events there and across Newburyport and Amesbury.
 Be sure to check online for a wide range of indoor and outdoor activities which showcase the magnificence of America’s enduring symbol of freedom.
 Feature image taken by Jim and titled (Mr. LifeLoomsLarge).

 Parker River National Wildlife Refuge’s Jean Adams said activities there include owl pellet dissection, fish printing, drawing bird pictures, creating pine cone feeders, live animals from Drumlin Farm.
 “Plus we have seal watchers at the north end of Plum Island and bird observers at the refuge near North Poll Overlook, Adams said.

 According to Adams, the most popular feature is the live animals, as always provided by Mass Audubon’s Drumlin Farm.
 As for arts and crafts kids and adults love fish printing (Gyotaku- the Japanese art of making prints out of real fish but in this case they use rubber fish).”It’s messy but people love it.
 Many people enjoy going to the North End of the Island to look for seals (we have volunteer observers there ),” Adams said.
 A big plus for Parker River National Wildlife Refuge staff is the chance of working with their friends from Mass Audubon.